Living With Hyperacusis – Noise Sensitivity

 - Magnesium, Vitamin B6 ( Pyridoxine) – Some suggest magnesium and B6 deficiency can be a cause of hyperacusis

-- Physiotherapy exercises to support the neck and head muscles.
+- Muscle Therapy, Physiotherapy exercises to support the neck and head muscles.

 - Meditation – Thank goodness I learned meditation many years ago, a life safer to cope with extremely challenging situations and of course reduces anxiety and stress.